What Is a Delivery Bond for Immigration and How Does It Work?

 What Does Posting Bond Mean?

-The person or organization that posts the bond takes on a legal duty to ensure the detainee shows up at all necessary hearings.
+Whoever pays the bond takes legal responsibility.
+They must make sure the detainee attends all required hearings.
 If they don’t follow through, they risk losing the bond money.

 Responsibilities of Who Posted a Delivery Bond for Immigration